Chuhan-Huang/econometrics-github-lab/README.md

 The recommended folder structure for this replication project is:

 Folder	Usage
-code	R scripts for all replications data	Original Stata .dta files used in the analysis tables	Output regression tables output	Additional estimation results graphs	(Optional) Figures and visualizations
+<br>code	R scripts for all replications
+<br>data	Original Stata .dta files used in the analysis
+<br>tables	Output regression tables
+<br>output	Additional estimation results
+<br>graphs	(Optional) Figures and visualizations

 # Data Files